 Sutton’s Juice Factory

-This local juice factory specializes in all things apple, including apple cider and apple juice.
-However, they’re most famous for their apple pie served with ice cream, which people come from all over Queensland to try.
+Just like a working apple orchard, this local juice factory specializes in all things apple, including apple cider and apple juice.
+However, their famous apple pie with spiced cider ice cream is what people come from all over Queensland for.

 Sutton Juice Factory